-This proposal aims to simplify the EU's SPC system as regards national SPCs for plant protection products, as well as improve its transparency and efficiency.
+This proposal aims to simplify the EU's SPC system as regards national SPCs for medicinal products, as well as improve its transparency and efficiency.
 This initiative was announced in the Commission work programme for 2022 as initiative number 16 under Annex II (REFIT initiatives)3.

-Regulation (EC) No 1610/96 provides for SPCs for plant protection products, to be granted at a national level on the basis of national applications, on a country-by-country basis.
-Similarly, Regulation (EC) No 469/2009 provides for SPCs for medicinal products.
-Together these two measures constitute the EUs SPC regime.
-As amendments are to be made to Regulation (EC) No 1610/96, that Regulation should be recast, which is the first objective of this proposal, and of a similar parallel proposal regarding medicinal products (COM(2023) 231).
+Regulation (EC) No 469/2009 provides for SPCs for medicinal products (both human and veterinary medicinal products) to be granted at a national level on the basis of national applications, on a country-by-country basis.
+Similarly, Regulation (EC) No 1610/96 provides for SPCs for plant protection products.
+Together these two measures constitute the EU's SPC regime.
+As Regulation (EC) No 469/2009 has been amended several times, and since further amendments are to be made, that Regulation should, in the interest of clarity, be recast, which is the first objective of this proposal (and of the parallel proposal on PPPs (COM(2023) 223).